Participant Information and Consent Form

 Read the complete VicHip Participant Information and Consent Form – Parent (English)

-Join our study!
-Help us learn more about hip dysplasia.
+Help us learn more about hip dysplasia

 A VicHip team member may contact you in person or by phone after your child’s clinic appointment or hospital visit.
 We will explain VicHip, what is involved in taking part, and answer any questions you have.

-If you decide to take part in VicHip, it is important to read and understand the PICF.
+It is important to read and understand the PICF.
 A member of the VicHip team will review this information with you and ask you to sign the consent section.
 You will get a copy to keep.
 Your consent covers you and your child.

 Your or your child’s health records and any information obtained during a research project are subject to inspection to verify procedures and data.
 This review may be done by the relevant authorities and authorised representatives of MCRI, the RCH Human Research Ethics Committee and the institution relevant to the Participant Information Consent Form or as required by law.
 By signing the PICF, you authorise the release of, or access to, this confidential information to the relevant research personnel and regulatory authorities as noted above.